Wakoma/nimble/generate.md

 This should create the `build` directory.
 Inside this the `printed_components` directory should contain a number of `stl` files that can be 3D printed.

 The script also creates a simple web-page with an index of all of the files.
+The final link to the "Partially complete automatically generated documentation" will be broken unless you also run `generate.py` (see below).

 It also creates a number of files that are used by the orchestration script.